 Notice: If you wish to receive periodic emailed newsletters from the Flathead Chapter, please add email@example.com to your address book and/or safe contacts.
-Increasing numbers of addresses are rejecting our emails.

 Click here for a list of native plant gardens in the Flathead area.

 Interested in Native Plant Landscaping in our area?
 Click here

 Wednesday, April 15, 7:00 pm.
 “A Garden on Sylvan Drive, Flathead Lake, Montana.”
 Kathy Ross will share her experience of 25 years of native and ornamental landscaping for a property on Flathead Lake.
 She encourages the value of native plant gardens but then shows how a native area can be enhanced with well-chosen ornamental varieties.
 Kathy will be making suggestions on what not to use in the way of ornamentals because of their invasive nature.
 Come with questions!

 Wednesday, May 20, 6:00 pm.
 Flathead Chapter Annual Meeting planning session with potluck of snacks and finger food.
 Flathead Chapter will host the Annual Meeting June 26-28, 2015 at the Loon Lake 4H Camp near Ferndale.

 Events and Field Trips

 Tuesdays, May and June, 10:00 am.
 “Bigfork Wild Mile Corridor Wildflower Walks.”
 Join Anne Morley and Neal Brown for these gentle strolls to look at birds and wildflowers.
 Enjoy easy two-mile hikes along the Old Swan River Road.
 Meet in front of Showthyme restaurant.
 Info: Anne at 886-2242 or Neal at 837-5018.